 Understanding those laws, as well as the procedures and processes of any probate proceeding, is the purview of probate and estate planning attorneys.
 You do not have to go through them alone.

-For more information about The Probate Process in Florida, an initial consultation is your next best step.
+For more information about The Probate Process in Florida, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (813) 686-7175 today.

 Attorney Myrna Serrano Setty is a kind and accessible Florida attorney with extensive experience helping Tampa and Wesley Chapel families navigate probate and estate administration procedures.
 The death of a loved one is always difficult, but attorney Myrna Serrano Setty is here to help you through it, guided by her keen insights and helpful advice.